mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

 ### Purpose

-This document describes in simple terms the messages which are passed between the different components of the Utopia Noisetagging BCI system, and the structure used for the messages.
+This document describes in the messages which are passed between the different components of the [mindaffect BCI](https://github.com/mindaffect/pymindaffectBCI) system, and the low-level byte-struture used for the messages.
 The message specification is *transport agnostic* in that the messages themselves may be sent over different ‘wire-protocols’, such as BTLE, UDP, TCP, etc.

 Note: This specification is intended for developing new low-level components to interface to the mindaffectBCI.
 Most developers / users can directly use one of the provided higher-level APIs, such as [python](https://github.com/mindaffect/pymindaffectBCI), [java](https://github.com/mindaffect/javamindaffectBCI), [c#/unity](https://github.com/mindaffect/unitymindaffectBCI).